|

 onto railroad skeleton cars using the steam donkey yarder visible in the background.

-This scene shows the mill constructed by the Spruce Production Division in 1918 at
+This scene shows the mill constructed by the Spruce Production Division in 1918

-1918, and construction ceased.
-The mill was planned to have had two band head saws
+ceased.
+The mill was planned to have had two band head saws and also a cut-up plant

-and also a cut-up plant with six cant saws for sawing straight-grained spruce from
+with six cant saws for sawing straight-grained spruce from cants and flitches.
+The

-cants and flitches.
-The production capacity was expected to be one million board
+production capacity was expected to be one million board feet per day.
+Another mill

-feet per day.
-Another mill was planned to have been built at Lake Pleasant, at the
+was planned to have been built at Lake Pleasant, along the upper (western) part of

-upper (western) end of Spruce Production Division Railroad No. 1.
-The Lake Pleasant
+Spruce Production Division Railroad No. 1.
+The Lake Pleasant mill would have been as

-mill would have been as large as the Port Angeles Mill, except its cut-up plant
+large as the Port Angeles Mill, except its cut-up plant would have only had four cant

-would have only had four cant saws.
-Additionally, a small commercial mill at Lake
+saws.
+Additionally, a small commercial mill at Lake Pleasant with only one circular

-Pleasant with only one circular head saw was purchased by the government for
+head saw was purchased by the government for construction purposes.

 Akin to the army Spruce Production Division was the civilian Loyal Legion of Loggers

-and Lumbermen (LLLL) which engaged timber workers in the production of spruce
+and Lumbermen (LLLL), which engaged timber workers in the production of spruce

 material for airplane construction.
-Three of the, total of thirteen,
+Three of the total of thirteen

 Spruce Production Division